Individual Record 5

 Click to enlarge In 1923 and 1926, the Alhambra Directory shows the family living at 420 North Second Street.
 Henry had built the two-story house about 1922.
 He built the cabin at Camp Baldy in the summer of 1925, with help from the family as seen in the photograph at right.

 Amy cooked, and many of the recipies she collected have survived.
 Her grandchildren will remember the pot of pink beans that she would occasionally send across the street for supper.
 But most remembered is "Grandma Olson's Cake".
-This was a cake made by her mother-in-law, Mary Staheli Olson, but the boiled cream and cocoa icing was Amy's creation.
-It's a tricky cake to make, sometimes coming up with lumps of flour in it, or cracked icing, but her grandchildren still make it today.
+This was a cake made by her mother-in-law, Mary Staheli Olson, but the boiled cream and brown sugar icing was Amy's creation.
+It's a tricky cake to make, sometimes coming up with lumps of flour in it, or cracked icing, but her grandchildren and great-grandchildren still make it today.

-Amy died 25 Apr 1971 in a nursing home in San Gabriel, California.
-The funeral services were held at the Chapel of Turner & Stevens, Alhambra, on 29 Apr 1971, the Rev. Russel J. Prentice presiding.
-She is buried in the Olson family plot in the San Gabriel Cemetery, San Gabriel, California.
-The Social Securiy Index lists her last residence as Alhambra, Los Angeles, California.
-Among her and her sister Mary's possessions were the chair and the secretary desk seen at the right.
-These are now in the possession of Karen Hancock.
+Amy died 25 Apr 1971 in the Community Hospital of San Gabriel, San Gabriel, California.
+A cerebral hemmorage was cause of death.
+Her funeral services were held at the Chapel of Turner & Stevens, Alhambra, on 29 Apr 1971, the Rev. Russel J. Prentice of the First Presbyterian Church presiding.&nbsdp; She is buried in the Olson family plot in the San Gabriel Cemetery, San Gabriel, California.

 Time of Birth} Time of Death} Fraternal/Social}